vegawidget/ggvega/dev/DSC-2019/dsc-talk.md

 #### 1\. build & deploy visual components

 The motivation for this project had 2 main parts.
-One was to being interactivity to gplot2 and the other was to have a method of deploying visualizations designed in ggplot2 into production.
+One was to being interactivity to ggplot2 and the other was to have a method of deploying visualizations designed in ggplot2 into production.

-Schneider Electric is interestng in providing a stronger connection between the data-scientists who design visualizations and the customers who use these visualizations.
+Schneider Electric is interesting in providing a stronger connection between the data-scientists who design visualizations and the customers who use these visualizations.